quantum93/product_review_2/README.md

 ## Description

+_A website for (fictional) Mario's Speciality Food Products created using Ruby on Rails._
-_You've in the running for a freelance development job as the developer for Mario's Speciality Food Products (or another fictional company of your choosing).
-First, Mario wants to make sure you're the right person for the job.
-He's asked you for an MVP and wants it by 5:00 tonight.
-The stakes are higher than usual, since Mario's old site had thousands of unique visitors each day.
-If you can get the job, this is a great way to increase your profile as a developer.
-In particular, Mario is concerned about the information in his database being correct; your goal for today is to have the most comprehensive validations and callbacks to ensure information is properly saved and formatted in the database.
+_Mario's Speciality Food Products (or another fictional company of your choosing).
+In particular, Mario is concerned_ _about the information in his database being correct; the goal for today is to have the most comprehensive validations_ _and callbacks to ensure information is properly saved and formatted in the database._

-Database
+# Database
-The site should have functionality to review products so your database should include a one-to-many relationship between Products and Reviews.
+_The site should have functionality to review products so your database should include a one-to-many relationship between Products and Reviews.
 All products must have a name, cost and country_of_origin.
 All reviews should have an author, content_body and rating.
 (A rating can be a number between 1 and 5.)
 You can include other fields of your choosing as well._

+# Products
+_The site needs to include a list of the tasty products that Mario sells._
+_Each product should be clickable with a detail view._

+_Users are able to add, update and delete new products._
+_Users should be able to click an individual product to see its detail page._
+_Users should be able to add a review to a product._

+# Scopes
+_This site should use scopes to display the following information on the site:_
+_The product with the most reviews._
+_The three most recently added products._
+_All products made in the USA for buyers that want to buy local products._

+# Validations
+_This site should include validations for the following:_
+_All fields should be filled out, including rating._
+_Rating can only be an integer between 1 and 5._
+_The review's content_body must be between 50 and 250 characters._

+# Callbacks
+_This site should include a callback for the following:_
+_All products are automatically titleized (first letter of each word capitalized) before they are saved to the database._

+# Seeding
+_This project should include seed data for 50 products and 250 reviews.
+Use Faker with a loop to seed the database._

+# Flash Messages
+_The project should include flash success and error messages for creating products and reviews._

 ## Setup/Installation Requirements